roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 Your view is derived from base class ``gtkmvc.View`` that offers several services:

-1. Attributes ``builder`` that is used to tell the view which GtkBuilder file its widgets are taken from. as an alternative, attribute ``glade`` can be used for deprecated glade files.
+1. Attribute ``builder`` that is used to tell the view which GtkBuilder file its widgets are taken from.
+As an alternative, attribute ``glade`` can be used for deprecated glade files.
-2. The view instance can be used a container (a dictionary) of widgets, both for accessing named widgets in GtkBuilder files, and for creating new widgets manually.
+2. Attribute ``top`` which contains the name of the top-level widget.

-:TODO: check top_level with GtkBuilder files
+3. The view instance can be used a container (a dictionary) of widgets, both for accessing named widgets in GtkBuilder files, and for creating new widgets manually.

 Views can be decomposed into a hierarchy of views.
 For example::